slcaio/slcaio/README.md

 Hi, i'd like to ensure you're having a great time, so here's a piece of my grattitude ☕!

 I discovered myself through coding in 2018, and since then i'm working on getting better everyday, feel free to look at my public repositories and let me know if there's anything i can improve.

-Obs: Most of my code activity over the time i've been working is displayed on my GitLab Overview Page, so make sure to check it out!

   <h2>Main technologies</h2>